 There are always a million things to remember when you’re about to go on vacation, and not all of them have to do with your destination.
 There are also some things you need to do to prepare your home for an extended absence so that you don’t come back to find a mini-disaster to ruin the good feeling of vacation you enjoyed very much.

 One of the things you should definitely have on your list is to give your HVAC system a break while you’re away, whether that’s in the wintertime or in the summer.
 By turning your thermostat a few degrees higher in summer, you’ll save a lot on your heating bill, and there’s no reason to have perfectly conditioned air while you’re gone anyway.
 The same is true of a winter vacation, so you can allow the furnace to take it easy, and heat your home to a somewhat lesser temperature while you’re gone.
 This will gain you the same kind of savings that a summertime reduction would.

 Ideal Vacation Temperatures

 So what exactly is the right temperature setting for your home while you’re on vacation?
 HVAC repair experts in Chandler recommend that you add 4° to the normal household temperature which you maintain in summer, which means that if you normally cool your house to 71° in the summertime, you should set it at 75 when you’re away.
-Living in the area around Scottsdale, Gilbert, Phoenix, Tempe, Mesa, or Gilbert will certainly require your air conditioner to be left on while you’re gone, but try to keep it higher than if you were home.
+Living in the area around Scottsdale, Gilbert, Phoenix, Tempe, Mesa, and gold canyon will certainly require your air conditioner to be left on while you’re gone, but try to keep it higher than if you were home.